-Use shredded beef or pork in place of the chicken.
-Just make sure that the meat is cooked until it is very tender, so that it can be easily cut with a fork, if necessary, once it is served.
+- Use shredded beef or pork in place of the chicken.
+Just make sure that the meat is cooked until it is very tender so that it can be easily cut with a fork once it is served.

-Make this dish even more Mexican (and a bit more fancy) by using fresh squash flowers instead of mixed vegetables.
-Slightly sautee the flowers with some corn kernels and bit of diced onion before using in the recipe.
+- Make this dish a bit fancier by using fresh squash or zucchini flowers instead of mixed vegetables.
+Slightly saute the flowers with some corn kernels and a bit of diced onion before using in the recipe.